Heineken Roeivierkamp

 Other categories (such as veterans, clubs, boys / girls 16) can also participate in the competition, but do so over 3 distances.
-The 750 meters, seen as the heaviest distance, is skipped by these teams.
+The 750 meters, seen as the hardest distance, is skipped by these teams.

 Radio H4K

 Every year during the Heineken Roeivierkamp live report is done by the "Razende Reporters" that can be listened to via both the Internet and a temporary FM frequency.
 In addition to the live competition report, there is also an evening to listen to various interviews and the races of the past day are analyzed.